xelnag2024/hello-world/README.md

 # hello-world
-This reop is for practicing the GitHub Flow
+This reop is for practicing the GitHub Flow.

 This is a test.